cucapra/dahlia/docs/logicalmemoryaccess.md

 title: Logical Memory Accesses
 ---

-This document describes Seashell's *logical access* expressions, which are a way of accessing memories using [index types][it].
+This document describes Seashell's *logical access* expressions, which is to access memories using [index types][it].
-The idea is to let programs access the logical structure of an array, even a multidimensional array, while preserving information about the underlying physical banks being accessed.
+Logical access in Seashell lets programs access the logical structure of an array, even a multidimensional array, while preserving information about the underlying physical banks being accessed.
-The key result is a set of sound typing rules that determine which banks in a memory are accessed when using a logical access expression---which determines how our type system "consumes" banks from the typing context.
+The document goes on to introduce a set of sound typing rules that determine whether a bank access during a logical memory access is safe.

 [it]: indextype.html

-Logical Access with Index Types
+Logical Access of an Index Type
 -------------------------------

 Seashell uses [index types][it] for loop induction variables.